Bacardi: Acquisitions

 Bacardi Limited has made numerous acquisitions to diversify away from the eponymous Bacardí rum brand.

+In 1984, Bacardi purchased Lloyd's Electronics, an American consumer electronics company, for approximately US$12 million.
+The acquisition was structured as a strategic expansion for Bacardi into the United States consumer electronics market and a diversification of its interests beyond beverages.
+Earlier in the decade, Bacardi's had purchased Willmark Electronics of Puerto Rico, which had an existing procurement relationship with Lloyd's.
+Bacardi sold off Lloyd's in 1986.

 In 1993, Bacardi merged with Martini & Rossi, the Italian producer of Martini vermouth and sparkling wines, creating the Bacardi-Martini group.
 Other associated brands include the Real Havana Club, Drambuie Scotch whisky liqueur, DiSaronno Amaretto, Eristoff vodka, Cazadores Tequila, B&B and Bénédictine liqueurs.

 In 1998, Bacardi company acquired John Dewar & Sons, Ltd and Bombay Sapphire from Diageo for $2 billion.

 In 2004, Bacardi purchased Grey Goose, a French-made vodka, from Sidney Frank for $2 billion.

 In 2006 Bacardi purchased New Zealand vodka brand 42 Below.

 In 2018, Bacardi purchased tequila manufacturer Patrón Spirits Company for $5.1 billion.

 In 2023, Bacardi acquired the super-premium mezcal brand, Ilegal Mezcal.

 In December 2023, Bacardi took majority control of Irish whiskey producer Teeling.